Controlled-access highway: Construction techniques

 The most frequent way freeways are laid out is by building them from the ground up after obstructions such as forestry or buildings are cleared away.
 Sometimes they deplete farmland, but other methods have been developed for economic, social and even environmental reasons.

 Full freeways are sometimes made by converting at-grade expressways or by replacing at-grade intersections with overpasses; however, in the US, any at-grade intersection that ends a freeway often remains an at-grade intersection.
 Often, when there is a two-lane undivided freeway or expressway, it is converted by constructing a parallel twin corridor, and leaving a median between the two travel directions.
 The median-side travel lane of the old two-way corridor becomes a passing lane.

 Other techniques involve building a new carriageway on the side of a divided highway that has a lot of private access on one side and sometimes has long driveways on the other side since an easement for widening comes into place, especially in rural areas.

-When a third carriageway is added, sometimes it can shift a directional carriageway by 50–200 ft (or maybe more depending on land availability) as a way to retain private access on one side that favors over the other.
+When a third carriageway is added, sometimes it can shift a directional carriageway by 50–200 ft (or maybe more depending on land availability) as a way to retain private access on one side that favours over the other.
 Other methods involve constructing a service drive that shortens the long driveways (typically by less than 100 m).